Impavidity/kim_cnn/README.md

 ## Quick Start

-To run the model on [SST-1] dataset on [rand](Model Type), just run the following code.
+To run the model on [SST-1] dataset on [multichannel](Model Type), just run the following code.

 ```
-python train.py
+python train.py --mode multichannel
 ```

 The file will be saved in